treyrachall10/gazebasevr-ml-processing-training/README.md

 # GazeBaseVR Machine Learning Project

 > **Disclaimer**
-> I'm not a professional ML engineer — this project is part of my personal learning journey in AI and machine learning.
+> I'm not a professional ML engineer — this project is part of my personal learning journey and research project in AI and machine learning.
 >
 > The code may not follow best practices, and I'm still experimenting and improving.
 Feedback is welcome.
 >